PC-Admin/PC-Admins-Synapse-Extras/README.md

 Follow the prompts to register your server address.
 Updated DNS records 2xTXT, 2xMX, CNAME as instructed.

+You'll need to wait until your domain is verified and your account is no longer in 'sandbox' mode: https://app.mailgun.com/app/dashboard

 Edit homeserver.yaml like so:
 ```
 email: